How to Send Email Notifications from ESP32 using CircuitDigest Cloud

 Circuit Diagram of ESP32 with Ultrasonic Sensor

+The wiring for this ESP32 email alert project is straightforward.
 The circuit diagram shows the connection between the ESP32 and the ultrasonic sensor.
 The Trigger pin is configured as an output to generate ultrasonic pulses, while the Echo pin is configured as an input to receive the reflected signal.
 Proper power and ground connections ensure stable sensor operation and accurate distance measurements.

 Circuit Diagram of ESP32 Setup